Rare images of Outer Hebrides in 1970s gifted to islands

 “I took the recording down to South Uist with Gösta during his visit.
 My mother couldn’t get over it.
 She listened back to it and she said she was just relieved she had played well.”

-Ms MacLellan said that even the “liitle details” captured in the photographs documented important information about life in the islands.
+Ms MacLellan said that even the “little details” captured in the photographs documented important information about life in the islands.

 She added: “There was one photograph of a police caravan on Harris.
 There was no police station there at the time.
 Although there may be people on Harris who remember it being there, there was no evidence of it - until now.”